 We missed the rush hour traffic of people going to work and instead hit some other kind of traffic, maybe people with nothing else to do but to cause a traffic jam.
 I’d recommend always leaving as early as possible because you will always have a surprisingly long drive ahead of you.
 And get gas while you can.
 Trust me.

 You can either pay $15 for unlimited ferry rides to and from the island or walk across the sand bar, it’s only 700m but it has a strong current and can get quite deep.
-We chose to pay $38.50 for a “Penguin and Sea Lion Tour” which included unlimited ferry crossings, penguin feeding and a 45 minute glass bottom boat tour.
+We chose to pay $38.50 for a “Penguin and Sea Lion Tour” which included unlimited ferry crossings, penguin feeding, and a 45-minute glass-bottom boat tour.

 The ferry to and from the island only takes 5 minutes and it’s a beautiful little journey, worth the money (being part of our ticket price) for me as we were on a tight schedule.
 The island is small enough that you can walk around it in 20 minutes which you definitely should, you’ll get the best views and see a lot of different species of birds.

 The penguin feeding was worth it too, I absolutely adore penguins and these Little Penguins are the smallest species in the world.
-They have around 10 that have been rescued and can’t be released into the wild, so the staff take care if them.
+They have around 10 that have been rescued and can’t be released into the wild, so the staff take care of them.
 You can go and see them any time once you’ve watched the feeding.

-The boat tour….
-I think it was worth it only because we were lucky enough to see dolphins behind the boat of the people who had paid more for a dolphin tour!
+The boat tour… I think it was worth it only because we were lucky enough to see dolphins behind the boat of the people who had paid more for a dolphin tour!
 Their boat made the huge wake for the dolphins to play in and we got to sit back and watch them.
 We did get to see a few sea lions sunning themselves on the beach, and a huge flock of pelicans doing their mating ritual (which is just their necks flapping in the wind), but the dolphins made it a lot more exciting.